Hunt Draw Information

 - Second Tuesday in February (pending Commission approval)

-- Deer, fall turkey, fall javelina, bighorn sheep fall bison, pheasant
+- Deer, fall turkey, fall javelina, bighorn sheep, fall bison, sandhill crane

 - Second Tuesday in June (pending Commission approval)